mlmedia/js-plugin-accordion/README.md

 * _animated_ (default: false) - in order for the boxes to animate opening and closing, set this option to `TRUE`.
 * _speed_ (default: 200) - in order for the animation to move faster or slower, change this value accordingly.
 Higher numbers are slower.
 This option is ignored if the **animation** option is set to false.

-The example initialization call will create an accordion on the `#my_accordion` element with multiple box opening capability and with animation at 400 speed.
+The example initialization call will create an accordion on the `#my-accordion` element with multiple box opening capability and with animation at 400 speed.

 ```javascript
 <script type="text/javascript">